fragrussu/qMRINet/tutorials/README.md

   * `getparams()`: to map input qMRI measurements to tissue parameters;
   * `getsignals()`: to predict qMRI signals from tissue parameters;
   * `forward()`: to pass data through the entire `qmripar` network, essentially implementing `forward(M) = getparams(M)`, where `M` are input qMRI measurements.
 The network is trained by minimising *L = | P - forward(M) |<sup>2</sup>*, where *P* are ground truth tissue parameters.
 * `qmriinterp` allows you to train a qMRINet to learn a resampling between two different qMRI protocols.
-A `qmriinterp` is essentially equivalent to the *predictor* sub-network of a [SARDU-Net](https://github.com/fragrussu/sardunet).
+A `qmriinterp` network is essentially equivalent to the *predictor* sub-network of a [SARDU-Net](https://github.com/fragrussu/sardunet).
 Methods in `qmriinterp` objects are:
   * `__init__()`: the constructor, to define the hidden layers;
   * `resample()`: to map an input qMRI protocol to an output qMRI protocol;
   * `forward()`: to pass data through the entire `qmriinterp` network, essentially implementing `forward(Ma) = resample(Ma)`, where `Ma` are qMRI measurements obtained from protocol a).
 The network is trained by minimising *L = | Mb - forward(Ma) |<sup>2</sup>*, where *Mb* are qMRI measurements from the same voxels but performed with protocol b).
 Essentially, the trained `qmriinterp` network will learn to map measurements from protocol a) to measurements from protocol b).